Your browser is not supported for this experience.

 Okanagan Lake is the heart of Kelowna’s outdoor fun!
 Whether you’re paddling, boating, swimming, or simply soaking up the views, our blog has all the best ways to enjoy the water.

-While there are many memorable family experiences to be had in Kelowna, here are a list of indoor activities, outdoor activities, restaurants, and accommodations the…
+While there are many memorable family experiences to be had in Kelowna, here is a list of indoor activities, outdoor activities, restaurants, and accommodations the…